Kirska/Habitica_ToDoOvers/README.md

 5/14/19 - Finalized some bug fixes with the tags feature

 9/24/19 - Fixed a bug causing an error on login occasionally

+12/29/20 - Not really doing releases anymore, as an update.
+Lots of small bug fixes happening.